 \section{Regularity of $B^1_X$ for Frobenius split varieties}

-The main theorem of this section (Theorem~\ref{th:reg-bound}) provides a bound on the Mumford-Castelnuouvo regularity of $B^1_X$ for any smooth, projective Frobenius split variety over an algebraically closed field in characteristic $p>0$.
+The main theorem of this section (Theorem~\ref{th:reg-bound}) provides a bound on the Mumford-Castelnuovo regularity of $B^1_X$ for any smooth, projective Frobenius split variety over an algebraically closed field in characteristic $p>0$.
 This result will be needed in the next section.
-Recall that if $\sF$ is a coherent sheaf on $\pnn$ then its Mumford-Castelnuouvo regularity, denoted $\reg(\sF)$, is the smallest integer $d$ such that
+Recall that if $\sF$ is a coherent sheaf on $\pnn$ then its Mumford-Castelnuovo regularity, denoted $\reg(\sF)$, is the smallest integer $d$ such that